Havana

 Academics

 IFSA offers a dynamic, immersive semester study abroad program at the Universidad de La Habana (UH) in Havana, Cuba.
 This unique program allows you to enroll directly in UH and study alongside local students.
-IFSA encourages you to select classes that do a particularly good job of strengthening your Spanish skills, such as Spanish language, literature, or other writing-intensive classes.
+All classes are instructed in Spanish.
+Spanish as a Second Language classes are available in the Facultad de Español para No Hispanohablantes.
+Before enrolling, you will take a placement test early in the add/drop period.

 Universidad de La Habana Electives

-You’ll choose your course load from UH classes alongside Cuban students.
+You’ll choose from UH classes alongside Cuban students.
 IFSA students may choose four or five electives in the facultades (departments) listed below.
-Syllabi and previous course catalogs may be available on request from your IFSA Enrollment Counselor.
+The classes open to study abroad students may vary from semester to semester.
+Syllabi and previous class catalogs may be available on request from your IFSA Enrollment Counselor.
 Students may take a maximum of 16 credit hours.

 These faculties include: